At a glance

 It is very difficult to predict whether and how a food allergy will change over time.
 The more severe the symptoms, and the stronger the reaction in allergy tests, the greater the likelihood that the allergy won’t go away.
 Children with allergies to milk, wheat or soy often “grow out of them” after a few years because their bodies learn to tolerate the allergens.

 If, on the other hand, an allergy first arises in adulthood, it is likely to stay.
 Such allergies typically include fish or seafood allergies.
 Nut allergies also tend to last a long time or never go away again.

-In the skin test, a solution containing a food protein is put on an area of skin that has been gently scraped, and the skin is observed in order to see whether it turns red or itchy.
+In a skin prick test, solutions of potential food allergens are put on the forearm with enough space between them and the skin is gently pricked so they can get into the skin.
+The skin is then observed to see whether it turns red or itchy and bumpy.
 In the blood test, the doctor checks whether certain antibodies (particularly IgE antibodies) to specific foods have been produced.